LogtalkDotOrg/logtalk3/scripts/pack/logtalk/README.md

 README file can be found at `../logtalk-3.10.6/README.md`.
 Follows some notes on this pack version of Logtalk.

+The pack version of Logtalk is mainly targeted for the *deployment* of applications.
+For *development*, using the installers available from the Logtalk website are advisable as they provide a better user experience.

 Installing this pack simplifies loading Logtalk on-demand by simply using the directive (or the corresponding query):